 Traffic Flow and Pick-Up Procedure:

 It is important to follow the posted street signs regarding parking, speed and U-turns.
 By following the guidelines listed below and by being a safe, respectful driver, we can all work together to improve the traffic flow around the school.

-All students that are being picked up by a parent, or another authorized person will be escorted to the lunch table area.
-Students that are being picked up by after school daycare providers will meet the providers at the supervised back gate on Doran.
+All students that are being picked up by a parent, or another authorized person will be escorted to their assigned dismissal gate.
+Students that are being picked up by after school daycare providers will meet the providers at the supervised back gate on Cawston.
 Students will be monitored at both locations until the parent or authorized adult escorts them off campus.

 NO STUDENTS WILL BE PERMITTED TO WAIT IN FRONT, ON THE SIDE OF THE SCHOOL, OR IN THE COURTYARD FOR A PARENT OR ADULT TO ARRIVE.